jp2321/dl4cv_dev/chapters/chapter1.md

 <exercise id="2" title="Computer vision applications">

-Let's ask some questions about the slides.
-Whats the correct answer?
+ What is the correct answer?

 <choice>
 <opt text="Object detection cateogrizes each pixel in the image">